leecheuk/react-google-login/README.md

 # React Google Login

-> A Google OAuth Sign-in / Log-in Component for React.
-Forked from anthonyjgrove/react-google-login
+A Google OAuth Sign-in / Log-in Component for React.
+Forked from `anthonyjgrove/react-google-login`.

+> :warning: Google is discontinuing Google Sign-In JavaScript Platform Library for web.
+By default, newly created Client IDs are blocked and if you create IDs before July 29th, 2022, you can set `plugin_name` to use it.
+Please migrate to **Google Identity Services** before March 31, 2023.

+Note: This package uses Google Sign-In JavaScript Platform Library and has added support for `plugin_name`.

 ## Storybook